Fake news: Poland

 Polish historian Jerzy Targalski noted fake news websites had infiltrated Poland through anti-establishment and right-wing sources that copied content from Russia Today.
 Targalski observed there existed about 20 specific fake news websites in Poland that spread Russian disinformation in the form of fake news.
 One example cited was fake news that Ukraine announced the Polish city of Przemyśl as occupied Polish land.

 Poland's anti-EU Law and Justice (PiS) government has been accused of spreading "illiberal disinformation" to undermine public confidence in the European Union.
 Maria Snegovaya of Columbia University said: "The true origins of this phenomenon are local.
 The policies of Fidesz and Law and Justice have a lot in common with Putin's own policies."

-Some mainstream outlets were long accused of fabricating half-true or outright false information.
-One of popular TV stations, TVN, in 2010 attributed to Jarosław Kaczyński (then an opposition leader) words that "there will be times, when true Poles will come to the power".
+Some mainstream outlets have long been accused of fabricating half-true or outright false information.
+In 2010 one popular TV station, TVN, attributed to Jarosław Kaczyński (then an opposition leader) the quote that "there will be times when true Poles will come to power".
 However, Kaczyński has never uttered those words in the commented speech.